No LSAT or GRE Scores Required

 Delivered online, the MLS program allows you to continue working while you earn your degree and can be completed in as few as 12 months.
 No GRE or LSAT scores are required to apply.

 Whether you handle contracts on a daily basis, are responsible for drafting new policies, or want to ensure compliance with legal regulations in your field, with an MLS, you will develop a legal framework and mindset to effectively solve legal questions and challenges in your role.
 Professions that benefit from an MLS can include paralegals, business executives, health care compliance managers, social workers, and software engineers.

 Our MLS program allows you to gain specialized knowledge and focus your degree by choosing an MLS track that meets your interests and career goals.
-You can choose from the following concentration tracks: General MLS, Business, Health Care Compliance, Technology, and Cybersecurity.
-If you choose the Business, Health Care Compliance, Technology, or Cybersecurity track, you will earn a certificate in addition to your MLS degree.²
+You can choose from the following specializations: General MLS, Business, Health Care Compliance, Technology, and Cybersecurity.
+If you choose the Business, Health Care Compliance, Technology, or Cybersecurity specialization track, you will earn a certificate in addition to your MLS degree.²

 Gain the specialized legal knowledge needed to better support your organization and stand out from your peers.